oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 widespread deployment and known security vulnerabilities at the time of implementation.

-To protect against token disclosure, confidentiality protection MUST be applied using TLS with a ciphersuite that provides confidentiality and integrity protection.
+To protect against access token disclosure, confidentiality protection MUST be applied using TLS with a ciphersuite that provides confidentiality and integrity protection.
 This requires that the communication interaction between the client and the authorization